 Am I eligible to enter if I’m working but still in school?

 If you’re a student with a job, sure.
 If you’re a professional taking HTML5 classes somewhere at night, sorry, you’re not eligible to enter.
-Maybe you can influence the advertising industry in another way.
+Maybe you can influence the industry in another way.

 Does my concept have to be digital?

 No. We're just looking for innovative ideas.